softfire-eu/softfire-eu.github.io/docs/nfv-manager.md

 ## Technical details

-In the following image you can understand the life cycle of the Nfv Manager based on the sequence diagram
+In the following sequence diagram you can see the life cycle of the Nfv Manager.

 ![NfvManager sequence diagram](img/nfv-manager.svg)